Tram: Cable-hauled

-Gas
+Internal combustion

+Hastings and some other tramways, for example Stockholms Spårvägar in Sweden and some lines in Karachi, used petrol trams.
+Galveston Island Trolley in Texas operated diesel trams due to the city's hurricane-prone location, which would have resulted in frequent damage to an electrical supply system.
+Although Portland, Victoria promotes its tourist tram as being a cable car it actually operates using a diesel engine.
+The tram, which runs on a circular route around the town of Portland, uses dummies and salons formerly used on the Melbourne cable tramway system and since restored.

 In the late 19th and early 20th centuries a number of systems in various parts of the world employed trams powered by gas, naphtha gas or coal gas in particular.
-Gas trams are known to have operated between Alphington and Clifton Hill in the northern suburbs of Melbourne, Australia (1886–1888); in Berlin and Dresden, Germany; in Estonia (1921–1951); between Jelenia Góra, Cieplice, and Sobieszów in Poland (from 1897); and in the UK at Lytham St Annes, Trafford Park, Manchester (1897–1908) and Neath, Wales (1896–1920).
+Gas trams are known to have operated between Alphington and Clifton Hill in the northern suburbs of Melbourne, Australia (1886–1888); in Berlin and Dresden, Germany; in Estonia (1921–1951); between Hirschberg and Hermsdorf, Germany, from 1897 (now Jelenia Góra, Cieplice, and Sobieszów in Poland); and in the UK at Lytham St Annes, Trafford Park, Manchester (1897–1908) and Neath, Wales (1896–1920).

-On 29 December 1886 the Melbourne newspaper The Argus reprinted a report from the San Francisco Bulletin that Mr Noble had demonstrated a new 'motor car' for tramways 'with success'.
-The tramcar 'exactly similar in size, shape, and capacity to a cable grip car' had the 'motive power' of gas 'with which the reservoir is to be charged once a day at power stations by means of a rubber hose'.
-The car also carried an electricity generator for 'lighting up the tram and also for driving the engine on steep grades and effecting a start'.

 Comparatively little has been published about gas trams.
-However, research on the subject was carried out for an article in the October 2011 edition of "The Times", the historical journal of the Australian Association of Timetable Collectors, now the Australian Timetable Association.
+However, research on the subject was carried out for an article in the October 2011 edition of "The Times", the historical journal of the Australian Association of Timetable Collectors, later renamed the Australian Timetable Association.

-A tram system powered by compressed natural gas was due to open in Malaysia in 2012, but the news about the project appears to have dried up.

 Electric

 The world's first electric tram line operated in Sestroretsk near Saint Petersburg invented and tested by inventor Fyodor Pirotsky in 1875.
 Later, using a similar technology, Pirotsky put into service the first public electric tramway in St. Petersburg, which operated only during September 1880.

-The second demonstrative tramway was presented by Siemens & Halske at the 1879 Berlin Industrial Exposition.
+The second demonstration tramway was presented by Siemens & Halske at the 1879 Berlin Industrial Exposition.

 The first public electric tramway used for permanent service was the Gross-Lichterfelde tramway in Lichterfelde near Berlin in Germany, which opened in 1881.
 It was built by Werner von Siemens who contacted Pirotsky.
-This was world's first commercially successful electric tram.
-It initially drew current from the rails, with overhead wire being installed in 1883.
+This was the world's first commercially successful electric tram.
+It drew current from the rails at first, with overhead wire being installed in 1883.